 Doctrinal Statement of Missionary Spencer Smith

 We believe the Holy Scriptures of the Old and New Testaments to be the Bible, “as it is in truth, the Word of God…” (I Thessalonians 2:13).
 We believe in verbal, plenary inspiration in the original writings, and God’s preservation of His pure words to every generation (II Timothy 3:16, Psalms 12:6-8).
 We believe that the Scriptures are inerrant, infallible, and God-breathed.
-This Bible is preserved for the English speaking world without error in the King James Version.
-We believe the King James Bible to be inerrant.
+We believe God chose to record His words in the original writings commonly referred to by the early churches as the Received Text (Textus Receptus) and to preserve His Word to all generations forever.
+This Bible is preserved for the English speaking world in the King James Version.
 The Bible is our sole and final authority for faith and practice.

 We believe in one Triune God, eternally existing in three persons—Father, Son, and Holy Spirit, co-eternal in being, co-identical in nature, co-equal in power and glory, and having the same attributes and perfections (Deuteronomy 6:4; II Corinthians 13:14).
 We believe that God created the entire universe in six literal, twenty-four-hour days (Genesis 1:1-27).